rahmanidashti/nutch-element-filter/README.md

         </description>
     </property>

-or, for a whitelist, replace parser.html.selector.blacklist with parser.html.selector.whitelist.
+Or, for a whitelist, replace `parser.html.selector.blacklist` with `parser.html.selector.whitelist`.

 To protect certain pages from filtering, add the following: